PerisD/EukCCC1/index.md

 ## Alignments

-- CCC1 sequence alignments [XXX\_XXX](https://github.com/PerisD/EukCCC1/.fasta "Raw_frequency_crosses").
-The data is used in *Figure XXX*
+- CCC1 sequence alignments [CCC1_Alignments](https://github.com/PerisD/EukCCC1/CCC1_Alignments/CCC1_Alignments.rar "CCC1_Alignments").
+The data is used in *Figure 1* and *Supplementary Figure 1*.

 ## Phylogenetic trees

-- The maximum likelihood phylogenetic tree using XXX *Figures XXX*
+- The maximum likelihood phylogenetic trees [CCC1_Trees](https://github.com/PerisD/EukCCC1/CCC1_IQTrees/CCC1_IQTrees.rar "CCC1_Trees") using IQTree *Figure 1* and *Supplementary Figure 1*.
-- The iTOL trees can be accessed from RRR
+- The detailed representation of phylogenetic trees can be accessed from [iTOL](http://itol.embl.de/shared/Peris_D "iTOL trees")

-***
+**NOTE**: three versions for each file.
+The untrimmed alignment (CCC1-all), the alignment removing gaps shown in more than 99% of samples with (CCC1-all99) and without the Metal Binding Domain region (CCC1-NoMBD-all99).

 ***